Tappr/tappr-slate/source/index.html.md

 ```

 For security reason, Tappr requires a signature present on every request sent to tappr api.
-Here are the steps to get the value of `sign` for the above example of **sending payment request**.
+Here are the steps to get the value of `sign` for the step of **sending payment request** in above workflow.

-Assume the client_key you get from tappr is: `932a87fb-f1fa-40b1-861a-2be0488d576d`
+Assume the `client_key` you get from tappr is: `932a87fb-f1fa-40b1-861a-2be0488d576d`

-The steps to get the value of sign:
+The steps to get the value of sign as following:

 1. Sort the parameters by key in alphabetical order: